Biography and Press Resources

 “I can count the number of great contemporary singers of pop standards on one hand.
 Gary Williams is indeed part of the pantheon.”
 Michael Feinstein

-As the author of 'Cabaret Secrets: How to create your own show, travel the world and get paid to do what you love', he's literally written the book on stage craft.
-The Times called it “a fascinating insider's handbook”.
+He's literally written the book on stagecraft: ‘Cabaret Secrets - How to create your own show, travel the world and get paid to do what you love’, described by The Times as, “a fascinating insider's handbook”.

-He has recorded three albums at Abbey Road Studios, a Sinatra tribute album which was Jazz FM’s album of the week, and a Nat Cole tribute album with the Ronnie Scott’s house band, prompting Oscar winning lyricist Don Black to say “In a world of Pop Idol mediocrity Gary Williams shines like a dazzling beacon.”
+In the recording studio, Gary has recorded 19 albums and EPs including three solo albums at Abbey Road; projects for the Reader’s Digest ‘Timeless Classics’ series; the tour album for 'Remembering Fred'; ‘What A Carry On’ with the Royal Ballet Sinfonia; and ´Gary Williams Meets Frank Sinatra' with the Syd Lawrence Orchestra, which was Jazz FM’s album of the week.
+His live tribute album to Nat 'King' Cole was recorded with the Ronnie Scott’s house band and prompted Oscar winning lyricist Don Black to say, “In a world of Pop Idol mediocrity Gary Williams shines like a dazzling beacon.”
 Treasure Seeker, his first album as singer/songwriter counts Leslie Bricusse, another Oscar winner, among its fans.
 He said, “There is a dreamy, easy-going timelessness about the songs, shades of Rodgers and Hart one minute, Antonio Carlos Jobim the next.
 Songs like these make you want the ghosts of Mel Tormé and Matt Monro to come back and sing them.
 Until they do, Gary Williams is their worthy guardian.”

 For more visit Wikipedia.